r1sephoenix/ihna_project/README.md

 With the help of these tools, the following projects were carried out:

+1) Classification of mathematicians from the humanities based on the oscillatory activity of the EEG when performing arithmetic and verbal tasks\
+ihna_classification_mat_versus_hum_tasks.ipynb

 <div align="center">
 Classification of tasks using oscillatory activity
 </div>